 This can be explained with the five element theory, its categorizations, and how it provides a framework to assist us in making food choices that will be most beneficial to a person at a given time.
 The elements of the five-element theory are Wood, Fire, Earth, Metal, and Water.
 These elements support and restrain each other in continuous patterns and must be kept in balance.

-These five elements correlate to every aspect of life, including colors, sounds, emotions, seasons, direction, climate, sense organs, solid body organs, taste, smell, and more.
+These 5 elements correlate to every aspect of life, including colors, sounds, emotions, seasons, direction, climate, sense organs, solid body organs, taste, smell, and more.

-Seasonally the five elements matchwood with spring, fire with summer, Earth with late summer, Metal with autumn, and Water with winter.
+Seasonally, the 5 elements match Wood with spring, Fire with summer, Earth with late summer, Metal with autumn, and Water with winter.

 Fire, summer's element, brings warmth, light, and movement.
 It is often used as a metaphor for passion, which, much like fire, can be a slow smoldering or a wild flame.
 Fire is a creative force and also has the power to destroy.